laurabpaulsen/DecodingMEG/README.md

 │   │   ├── ybin_seshindsgrad.npy
 │   │   └── ...
 │   ├── plots                           <- Directory for saving plots
-│   └── erf_plotting.py                 <- Generate plots of ERFs
+│   └── erf.py                          <- Generate plots of ERFs and saves the standard deviation of the ERFs needed for the decoding analysis
 ├── preprocessing                       <- Scripts for preprocessing of the data │   ├── check_ica.ipynb                 <- Plotting of the ICA components
 │   └── run_ica.ipynb                   <- Running ICA on the data